 Military & Veteran Students

-The University of Cincinnati and the College of Law is committed to giving back to those service women and men who have sacrificed so much for our freedom.
+The University of Cincinnati and the College of Law is committed to giving back to those in service who have sacrificed so much for our freedom.
 While we have myriad of services for veterans available on campus, we want to bring special attention to the Yellow Ribbon Program.

 What is the Yellow Ribbon Program?